 The dip between 3 kHz and 4 kHz correlates to the increased sensitivity of the human ear in that range, as mentioned above.
 A slight increase of 2 dB to 5 dB occurs between 1 kHz and 2 kHz, while an even greater sensitivity appears linearly up between 4 kHz and 11 kHz.
 This is an inverse relationship, which means these regions require less loudness for humans to perceive them as being the same volume as louder frequencies.

 Note that while the two sets of curves are relatively similar above 500 Hz, they differ quite drastically in the bass and sub-bass regions.
-It's accepted that the Robinson Dadson Curve is more accurate, although the Fletcher Munson Curve continued to relate more closely to all other standards all the way until the ISO 226 standard was adjusted in 2003.
+It's accepted that the Robinson Dadson Curve is more accurate, although the original curve continued to relate more closely to all other standards all the way until the ISO 226 standard was adjusted in 2003.
 The discrepancies in the bass and sub-bass frequency ranges have been attempted to be explained away, yet no explanation has been deemed satisfactory, by saying:

 Any proper experiment that has been accepted as an international standard will have controlled for listener fatigue, so we can rule that out.
 It's important to note that sub-bass frequencies are felt more than heard, so that's partially why this discrepancy has been glossed over.

 The current ISO 226 standard is based on the Robinson Dadson curves as reported in the British Journal of Applied Physics in a paper entitiled "A re-determination of the equal-loudness relations for pure tones."
 D. W. Robinson and R. S. Dadson's work was surprising to say the least.